 The AYL Internship focuses on developing leadership skills, hands-on service learning in native ecology, and working together as a team to carry out a youth-led conservation action project.

 If you are interested in joining the program please contact Emily Ohman at email@example.com.
-Applications are no longer being accepted for the 2022-2023 program, but please reach out if you are interested in joining for our 2023-2024 year.
+Applications are no longer being accepted for the 2023-2024 program, but please reach out if you are interested in joining for a summer internship or our 2024-2025 year.

 Frequently Asked Questions